 If you have chosen courses from different institutes, you will need to apply separately for each institute.
 You can hand in the completed application form in person or send it to us in the post, by fax or email by the start of the lecture period for the relevant semester.

-A an auditor at Leipzig University, you will be required to pay the fee each semester:
+As an auditor at Leipzig University, you will be required to pay 80 euros fee each semester.

-The discount applies if one of the following applies to you:
+The fee is discounted to 45 euros if one of the following applies to you:

 - You depend on basic state benefits under Book XII of the German Social Code (SGB)

-- You receive benefits under Book II of the SGB (“Sozialgeld”, “ALG II”)
+- You receive benefits under Book II of the SGB (“Bürgergeld”)

 - You hold a “Leipzig-Pass”.

 You will have to reapply for this discount each semester.
 Please submit appropriate proof with your application.

 For students of other universities, for school pupils, and for refugees, auditor status is free of charge upon presentation of a valid certificate.